Nic-Gould/killer_bees/readme.md

 class_function - literally just functions for building the classes and allocating memory. class_heirarchy- also param/method definitions. plane_functions - more io, mostly output this time.

-/* Aircraft (usually not missiles) operate at a nominally constant "trim" angle of attack.
-The angle of the nose (the X Axis) does not align with the direction of the oncoming air.
-The difference in these directions is the angle of attack.
-Essentially, the body axis system is rotated about the Y body axis by the trim angle of attack and then "re-fixed" to the body of the aircraft:[1]
- */
- World / Earth / Ground Axis

- Body Axis

- Stability axis = body axis + angle of attack about y.
-Aerodynamic coefficients are typically defined in the stability axis.

- Euler angles are not defined in the same axis set (yaw is defined in earth axes, pitch is defined in intermediate axes 1, and roll is defined in intermediate axes 2).

- Whenever we have rotation, we cannot simply treat absolute acceleration as the time derivative of velocities.